-Much of the data, analysis and evidence required to inform the housing strategy is already published and available within other related strategic documents, such as Office of National Statistics Data.
+Much of the data, analysis and evidence required to inform the housing strategy is already published and available within other related strategic documents, such as Office of National Statistics Data, the Cherwell Local Plan and Housing and Economic Needs Analysis.
 However, up to date housing register analysis and analysis of homelessness data, such as our DELTA returns, have also been used.